 Thrown into the deep end as a 17 year-old under trying circumstances, the young Sukanto Tanoto had to take the reins of his family’s spare parts supply business in his hometown of Medan, Indonesia.
 At the age of 24, the hardy youngster found the big break he had been looking for when he started PT Raja Garuda Mas (RGM) to move into plywood manufacturing.

 “The Indonesian government was going through a very big expansion.
 They needed plywood, so why did they export round logs to Singapore, to Taiwan to Korea, to Japan, but they also imported plywood for their own use?
 So we noticed it, and we said, why not produce plywood domestically?
 So that’s how we began building our business in plywood,” reflected Sukanto Tanoto.
-The Besitang Plywood Mill was officially opened in 1975 by then-President Suharto of Indonesia, with his Cabinet ministers in attendance.
+The Besitang Plywood Mill was officially opened in 1975 by the President of Indonesia, with his Cabinet ministers in attendance.
 The rest, as they say, is history.

 The road to success was not without its storms, however.
 When asked to recount the most severe challenge he faced, Sukanto Tanoto cited the Asian Financial Crisis, which proved to be a tumultuous time for the Chairman and his family.
 With gut and gumption, and assisted by a core team of loyal staff, Sukanto Tanoto was able to overcome the financial tsunami that hit much of Asia.